Our Story

 Furthermore, I aimed to give parents the opportunity to accompany their children’s learning journey while unlearning their deep routed beliefs from their childhood that might make it difficult to grant their kids the freedom they need to make their own decisions in life.

-My journey of unconvering my limiting, unconscious beliefs began in 2008 and my husband Rob, who works as a mind coach, has almost 3 decades of experience in this field.
+My journey of unconvering my limiting, unconscious beliefs began in 2008 and my husband Rob, who works as a mind/body coach, has almost 3 decades of experience in this field.
 Because we do internal work on a daily basis, we know how important it is and have implemented it into APTB.

 So, I hope you’ll come and visit us soon in sunny Madeira!